xpack/xpack-build-box/macos/README.md

 it is not guaranteed that the build succeeds.
 (That's the reason why Docker builds are significantly much safer.)

-### Build GCC 7
+### Build a patched GCC 7

+This step is required only for building distribution builds on macOS 10.10;
+for native builds on macOS 10.13, like for QEMU, the Homebrew GCC 7 proved to be ok.

-The current packages build scripts are based on GCC 7.
+The current xPack build scripts are based on GCC 7.2.
 Unfortunately, the standard version provided by Homebrew has a problem, and requires a patch.

 To build the patched GCC 7, use the following script: